-The Trust currently has two Lloyds Bank procurement cards - one at MSfG and one at MAS.
-In addition, a card has been ordered for MUTC and it will be in use from March 2021.
-Each procurement card is assigned to an individual cardholder who has personal responsibility for its proper operation, in accordance with this regulation and the school's procurement card policy.
-Procurement cards must not be used for private use.
+The Trust is introducing new Lloyds Corporate Multipay Cards during 2023.
+These cards will replace the current procurement cards held at some of the trust schools.
+The Multipay Card management will be controlled centrally with online administration by MST's Financial Controller (who will not be a card holder).
+Each procurement card is assigned to an individual cardholder at each school who has personal responsibility for its proper operation, in accordance with this regulation and the school's procurement card policy.
+Trust Multipay cards must not be used for private use.
 (See Appendix 2 for controls).